#React

 To avoid future issues:

-• Never deploy with
+• Never deploy with "latest" in production projects

 • Always pin versions for stability